Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-This weekly time series has a total of 3,074 records.
-The time period covered by the series is from January 1967 to November 2025.
+In the weekly time series displayed in the plot, there are a total of 3,081 records.
+The period covered by the series is from January 1967 to January 2026.

 Latest values